 Professor Reuben was the founding director of the Center for the Study of Conflict, Law and the Media from 2001-2015.
 The center is a partnership of the Law School and the internationally regarded Missouri School of Journalism.
 He is also a member of the American Law Institute, the Executive Committee of the AALS Section of Dispute Resolution, and founding chair of the Mindfulness Affinity Group of the AALS Section on Balance in Legal Education.

-A lawyer and journalist, Professor Reuben covered the U.S. Supreme Court and other legal issues for the ABA Journal, the Los Angeles and San Francisco Daily Journals, and other publications for more than a decade.
-He was the founding editor and board member of Dispute Resolution Magazine, a quarterly publication of the American Bar Association, from 1996-2007, and served as the ABA’s reporter for the Uniform Mediation Act, which already has been adopted in several states.
+A journalist as well as a lawyer, Professor Reuben has a joint appointment at the Missouri School of Journalism, a world leader in media education and research.
+As a journalist, Professor Reuben covered the U.S. Supreme Court and other legal issues for the ABA Journal, the Los Angeles and San Francisco Daily Journals, and other publications for more than a decade.
+He was the founding editor and board member of Dispute Resolution Magazine, a quarterly publication of the American Bar Association, from 1996-2013.

 He frequently serves of counsel in litigation involving governmental entities, and also conducts trainings in negotiation and conflict management, as well as mindfulness meditation.

 Professor Reuben’s primary teaching assignments at the School of Law are Administrative Law, Election Law, Civil Rights Litigation, Conflict and Conflict Management, and Emotional Intelligence for Lawyers.
 He also teaches Labor and Employment Law, Negotiation, Legislation, and Local Government Law.
 He has taught at Stanford Law School, Harvard Law School, Pepperdine Law School, Hamline Law School, Central European University in Hungary, and Johannes Kepler University in Austria.